 Only in-person races and in-person registration options are included in the Circuit.

-Due to COVID19 guidelines, many races will have limited capacity in 2021.
+Some races may have limited capacity in 2023.
 Circuit runners are encouraged to register immediately after registration opens for any Circuit races they intend to participate in.
-Once race's fill to capacity, CARA does not have the ability to force Circuit races to allow additional Circuit runners into an event.
+Once races fill to capacity, CARA does not have the ability to force Circuit races to allow additional Circuit runners into an event.

 Awards & Scoring (Individual)